GT World Challenge Europe: Format

-The No. 63 GRT – Grasser Racing Team won the 2025 24 Hours of Spa, and ran second at the 12-hour mark, scoring 34 points.
+The No. 63 GRT – Grasser Racing Team Lamborghini won the 2025 24 Hours of Spa, and ran second at the 12-hour mark, scoring 34 points.

 The GT World Challenge Europe is divided into two formats: the Endurance Cup and the Sprint Cup.
 Each format features an equal number of events, and together they contribute to the overall championship title.
 All races adhere to FIA GT3 regulations.

+A typical race weekend begins with Free Practice 1 and, new for 2026, Free Practice 2, replacing Pre-Qualifying.
+Pre-Qualifying was replaced with an additional practice session to give drivers and teams more flexibility with their setups.
+At Endurance Cup rounds, both FP1 and FP2 will run for 90 minutes.
+Despite the name change, FP2 may still be used to set the grid if qualifying cannot be run.

+Qualifying, as it has since 2018, consists of three segments, one for each driver, with the aggregate time for each car establishing the grid.
+Due to growing grid sizes, the format was adjusted and split sessions were introduced for the Sprint Cup in 2025 and the Endurance Cup in 2026.
+The segments were split into two, with 10 minutes for the Silver and Bronze Cup cars (group A), and 10 minutes for the Pro and Gold Cup runners (group B).
+Q1A and Q1B will run back-to-back, followed by a five-minute break; the same format continues for Q2A and Q2B, and finally Q3A and Q3B.

-The Endurance Cup consists of five rounds, typically lasting 3 or 6 hours.
+The Endurance Cup consists of five rounds, with races typically lasting 3 or 6 hours.
 The highlight of the season is the prestigious 24 Hours of Spa, a single 24-hour race that awards the most points of the year.
-Each race is usually shared by three or four drivers.
-The strategy for these events emphasizes consistency, effective driver management, and careful pit stop planning.
+Each race is usually shared by three drivers, with a fourth available at Spa for cars not in the Pro class.
+The strategy for Endurance Cup races emphasises consistency, effective driver management, and careful pit stop planning.
 The Sprint Cup also features five rounds, with each event weekend comprising two one-hour races.
 In these races, cars are shared by two drivers.
-The races are fast-paced and intense, requiring a mandatory pit stop for a driver change within a designated time window.
+The races are fast-paced and intense, requiring a mandatory driver change during a designated time window.

 Points from both the Sprint and Endurance Cups are combined to determine the overall champions for the GT World Challenge Europe for drivers and teams.
 Additionally, the series holds separate championships within each event for different classes based on driver ratings (Gold, Silver, Bronze), following an FIA driver categorisation system.
 Cars entered in the Pro "class" do not compete for a separate title; instead, they aim solely for the overall championship.